All About TITLE I

 - improve staff development and

-- improve parental and community involvement.
+- improve parent and family engagement.

 Program Design/Operation and Assessment